Professor David Hixson Excavates Historic Hospital Site

-Much of our teaching takes place away from campus—in museums and galleries, at archaeological sites nearby, and in trips we take internationally.
+Much of our teaching takes place away from campus—in museums and galleries, at nearby archaeological sites nearby and during international trips.

-Hood is unusual among small colleges in offering a concentration in archaeology.
-Archaeology students examine the art, artifacts and cultures of the ancient world, as well as the theories and field methods of archaeologists today.
+Hood is unique among small colleges in offering a concentration in archaeology.
+Archaeology students examine the art, artifacts and cultures of the ancient world, as well as the contemporary theories and field methods of working archaeologists.

 One requirement of the archaeology concentration is a hands-on experience, either in the field on an archaeological project, or in a museum or archaeology lab as a student intern.

 Hood students have participated in archaeological excavations in Europe, Asia, Central America and the United States.
-They have the opportunity to excavated with Hood's own archaeology professors, or with other accredited and approved projects; Hood supports a number of these opportunities with research funding.
+They have the opportunity to excavate active sites alongside Hood's own archaeology professors, or with other accredited and approved projects; Hood supports a number of these opportunities with research funding.

 Professor of Art & Archaeology